CDP World – Oct 28-29 – Las Vegas Register for Free

 But is this true?
 According to the CDP Institute, a CDP is “package software.”
 Meaning the CDP itself is a full suite, not a collection of modules.
 In that case, can a composable CDP really be called a CDP?

-Unfortunately, most companies do not have any type of data warehouse, and even fewer have data warehouses with complete customer information.
-Even less have data that is properly cleaned, unified, and formatted in the way that marketers need.
-In fact, only 39 percent of businesses have a data warehouse in place, according to the Harvard Business Review.
+Unfortunately, most companies do not have a data warehouse, and even fewer have data warehouses with complete customer information.
+Even less have data that is appropriately cleaned, unified, and formatted in the way that marketers need.
+Only 39 percent of businesses have a data warehouse in place, according to the Harvard Business Review.

-Unless a data warehouse was created specifically for marketing operations, it’s unlikely it will have the functionality that is needed to do things like flag inactive customers and calculate customer value.
+Unless a data warehouse was created specifically for marketing operations, it’s unlikely it will have the necessary functionality to flag inactive customers and calculate customer value.

 The Integrated, All-in-One CDP